 Towel, apron and other cloth washing

-A new washed and dryer should be a purchased for a dietary intervention study because difficult-to-remove fabric softener and detergent residues can build up on the internal surfaces up from phthalates and other chemicals contained in detergents and fabric softeners.
+A new washer and dryer should be a purchased for a dietary intervention study because difficult-to-remove fabric softener and detergent residues can build up on the internal surfaces up from phthalates and other chemicals contained in detergents and fabric softeners.
 These can be basic, no-frills consumer-level, budget units.
-Note brand/model of both.
+Note the brand/model of both.

 Replacing an institutional dishwasher is impractical and economically not necessary.

-Before first use, dishwasher <<note brand/model/age noted in equipment>> should be run twice with an empty load using the detergent selected for the study.
+Before first use, dishwasher (note brand/model/age noted in equipment) should be run twice with an empty load using the detergent selected for the study.
 This will minimize deposits of undesirable chemicals.

 Age of clothes washers, dryers, and dishwashers is important